anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction/transaction.md

 2. each consumed resource wasn't consumed in prior transactions

 A transaction is *executable* if it is valid and `transactionDelta` commits to the expected balancing value.

+## `delta`

+Transaction delta is computed from delta parameters of actions in that transaction.
+It represents the total quantity change per resource kind induced by the transaction, which is also referred to as _transaction balance_.